hamlett-neil-ur/housing_price_model/README.md

 # Residential Real-Estate Spot-Market Pricing Model for Ames, IA.

-## Client:  SlumRock Partners, LLP (fictitious client).
 ### Deliverable: Friday, January 17, 2020 Interim Review

 ## Executive Summary.
 Uncertainty research provides a preliminary capability to identify below-market opportunities.
 These assets can be acquired quickly on the spot market.
 A predictive model employs $N$ features to estimate should-cost priceses.

-SlumRock initiated a fund to follow other hedge funds in to the residential real-estate rental market.
+A hypothetical Real-Estate Investment Trust (REIT) initiated a fund to follow other hedge funds in to the residential real-estate rental market.
 The business model is described in [R. Dizember, L. Kuzisto, *WSJ*, July 21, 20176](https://www.wsj.com/articles/meet-your-new-landlord-wall-street-1500647417) and [A. Semiuels, *The Atlantic*, February 13, 2019](https://www.theatlantic.com/technology/archive/2019/02/single-family-landlords-wall-street/582394/), among other places.

 Two aspects of investors' operating model tend to deliver higher profitability than conventional landlords managing single-family homes.
 First, the funds buy their properties with cash.
 This gives them advantages over housholdes dependendent on financing.
 Second, they transfer costs to tenents that are conventionally borne by landlords.
 Tenants, for example, assume resonsibility for some maintenance cost.